-fbpx Skip to main content
+Skip to main content

 Here is a helpful list of to-dos when planning a major house remodeling project:

-1. Create Your Major Home Remodeling Wishlist
+1. Create Your Home Remodeling Wishlist

-To help keep your thoughts organized and your budget in check, start by organizing your home remodeling wish list in two ways.
+To help keep your thoughts organized and your budget in check, start by organizing your home remodeling wishlist in two ways.

 First, consider each area of your house that needs attention and brainstorm – keep a running list of things you don’t like and preliminary ideas on what you might like.
 This initial attempt can be specific or quite general.
 You may enjoy collecting photos – a picture is worth a thousand words!
 Here are some helpful resources for finding home design inspiration, or visit our Projects for ideas on transforming your home.

 Second, rewrite your wish list in three sections: 1) must-haves, 2) nice to haves, and 3) if money were no object.
 The third item might seem humorous – and it is – but it also helps keep a sense of perspective about the possibilities.
-Next, bounce this list off the professionals with whom you are meeting, and add their perspectives to your own.
+Next, bounce this list off the professionals you are meeting, and add their perspectives to your own.

 whole house remodel with curb appeal